Battle of Fort Pillow: Massacre

 Although Confederate sources say that Forrest's forces kept firing in self-defense, official U.S. reports emphasize that a deliberate massacre occurred.
-U.S. Army survivors claimed that even though all their troops surrendered, Forrest's men massacred some in cold blood.
+U.S. Army survivors said that even though all their troops surrendered, Forrest's men massacred some in cold blood.
 Surviving members of the garrison said that most of their men surrendered and threw down their arms, only to be shot or bayoneted by the attackers, who repeatedly shouted, "No quarter!
 No quarter!"

 It was reported that women and children were killed, but this was disputed by Dr. C. Fitch, who was a surgeon of the Fort Pillow garrison: "Early in the morning all of the women and all of the noncombatants were ordered on to some barges, and were towed by a gunboat up the river to an island before any one was hurt."
 The testimony of Captain Marshall supports this.
 He stated that all the women, children, and sick soldiers were removed to an island before the battle started.
 The strongest evidence that the Confederates did not kill the women and children is that no one reported seeing the bodies of women and children among the slain.

 The Joint Committee On the Conduct of the War immediately investigated the incident, which was widely publicized in the U.S. press.
 Stories appeared April 16 in The New York Times, New York Herald, New-York Tribune, Chicago Tribune, Cincinnati Gazette, and St. Louis Missouri Democrat, based on telegraph reports from Cairo, Illinois, where the steamer Platte Valley, carrying survivors, had called so that they could be taken to a hospital at nearby Mound City, Illinois, and those that had expired on the ship could be buried.
 In their report, from which the previous quotes were taken, they concluded that the Confederates shot most of the garrison after it had surrendered.

 A letter from one of Forrest's sergeants, Achilles V. Clark, writing to his sisters on April 14, reads in part:

 A 2002 study by Albert Castel concluded that Forrest's troops had killed a large number of the garrison "after they had either ceased resisting or were incapable of resistance".
 Historian Andrew Ward in 2005 concluded that an atrocity in the modern sense occurred at Fort Pillow, but that the event was not premeditated nor officially sanctioned by Confederate commanders.